thoni56/devilbox-tools-for-joomla/README.md

 Clone or download this repo and add it to your path.

+## Prerequisites

+You need

+- Devilbox
+- PHP
+- UNiTE in your path
+- a `devilbox` command script (which just cd's into the Devilbox installation and executes `shell.sh`)

 ## Context

 Having taken a backup of your site using Akeeba Backup you want to